symbol/symbol-docs/source/concepts/account.rst

 Restrictions
 ************

-Accounts may configure a set of smart rules to block announcing or receiving transactions :doc:`given a series of restrictions <account-restrictions>`.
+Accounts may configure a set of smart rules to block announcing or receiving transactions :doc:`given a series of restrictions <account-restriction>`.

 ******
 Guides